2020 Auburn Tigers football team

 The 2020 Auburn Tigers football team represented Auburn University in the 2020 NCAA Division I FBS football season.
 The Tigers played their home games at Jordan–Hare Stadium in Auburn, Alabama, and competed in the Western Division of the Southeastern Conference (SEC).
 They were led by eighth-year head coach Gus Malzahn until his dismissal at the end of the regular season.
 The team's spring game, originally intended to be played on April 11, 2020, was canceled due to the COVID-19 pandemic.
-The Tiger's regular-season schedule was also impacted as all non-conference games were canceled and the SEC allowed teams to play 10 in-conference games only.
+The Tigers' regular-season schedule was also impacted as all non-conference games were canceled and the SEC allowed teams to play 10 in-conference games only.

 On December 13, 2020, head coach Gus Malzahn was fired after eight years.
 After reaching the 2014 BCS National Championship Game at the end of the 2013 season, Auburn won at least 10 games under Malzahn only once more, in 2017.
 Kevin Steele, defensive coordinator, was designated to serve as the Tigers' interim coach for the Citrus Bowl.

 In December 2020, Bryan Harsin was hired as head coach.